-Discovered in the mid19th century in the Texas Red Beds, (Cope, 1878) Eryops was quickly recognized as a large amphibious predator of the early Permian period.
-Subsequent fossil discoveries have placed Eryops further back in time to the late Carboniferous (Lucas, et al, 2010).
 There would have been many tetrapoda moving between land and water by this time but very few that could have matched Eryops for size and power.
 It's pelvic and pectoral girdles were massively proportioned.
-It also had a huge head and wide mouth filled with long, enamel teeth.
-Though squat in appearance Eryops would have been extremely powerful.
+It also had a huge head and wide mouth filled with long enamel teeth.
+Though squat in appearance Eryops would have been extremely powerful and was probably an apex predator of the Late Carboniferous period.

 In addition to the hard enamel teeth around the margin of the wide mouth, Eryops also had backward facing fangs on its upper palate.
 These would have been used to grip onto prey as Eryops lunged forward and lifted its head backwards - the same method used by modern crocodiles.